phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 ### More info

 For more information, see the "Resources for further understanding" below.

+## What does "Interactive Descriptions" mean?
+Interactive descriptions is an accessibility feature that PhET has developed, larger tailored towards screen reader accessibility.
+It has the following components (with their implementation in parens):
+  * State Descriptions (PDOM)
+    a.
+Static States
+    b.
+Dynamic States
+  * Responsive Descriptions
+    a.
+Object Responses (UtteranceQueue/PDOM/Both)
+    b.
+Context Responses (UtteranceQueue)
+  * Alternative Input:
+    keyboard (PDOM)
+    mobile (PDOM)
+    switch (PDOM)

 ## Understanding the PDOM
 The traditional renderings of PhET sims (svg, canvas, webgl) hold very little semantic data as to what is inside the